Oracle Cloud CentOs Nginx HTTPS Reverse Proxy Nodejs Digest API

 return 301 https://$server_name$request_uri;

-contrl + x
+}contrl + x

-# to close and save file
+# to close and save filesudo systemctl restart nginx

-The last step to add port 3o00 to http_port_t via this commands.
+# dont forget to restart server The last step to add port 3o00 to http_port_t via this commands.

-semanage port -a -t http_port_t -p tcp 3000
+semanage port -a -t http_port_t -p tcp 3000Moment of truth;

 Some links for trouble shooting.